yevgeller/WinPhoneMVVMSample/README.md

 - connecting ViewModel to View through bindings
 - unit testing

 This project contains almost everything that I wish I knew when I started developing for Windows Phone.
 Hopefully it can help at least one person understand one way of using MVVM on Windows Phone.
+A <a href="http://yevgeller.blogspot.com/2014/02/another-simple-mvvm-tutorial-for.html">link</a> to my blog where I explain some of this code.